Finistere/antidote/README.rst

 Features Highlight
 ==================

+- Services, factories, resources (configuration typically), tags, auto-wiring...
 - Dependencies bound through type hints and optionally from variable names and/or mapping.
 - Integrates well with any code, injected functions can be called as usual with all their arguments.
-- Integration with the `attrs <http://www.attrs.org/en/stable/>`_ package through the `antidote_attrs` package.
 - Thread-safe and limited performance impact (see `injection benchmark <https://github.com/Finistere/antidote/blob/master/benchmark.ipynb>`_).
 - Dependency cycle detection.
-- Other dependencies, such as configuration parameters, can be easily added.
-- Easily extendable.
+- Easily extendable to support any kind of dependencies.
+- Integration with the `attrs <http://www.attrs.org/en/stable/>`_ package through the `antidote_attrs` package.

 Installation